ARTICLE I Section 1 - Name

 Membership application procedures shall be as follows:

 a.
-Application for membership shall be submitted online at www.misasom.org, or on a form supplied by the association to any Board Member or the association
+Application for membership shall be submitted online at www.misasom.org, or on a form supplied by the Association. `

 b.
-Approval of an application for membership only requires a cursory verification of State of Michigan Employment by a Member of the Board
+Approval of an application for membership only requires a cursory verification of membership eligibility by a member of the Board.
+The application shall be

 c.
-The membership application shall be submitted to the Board at the next scheduled Board meeting to begin the formal enrollment process.
-Disapproved candidates will be given fifteen (15) days from date of chair's memo in which to appeal the action
+Disapproved candidates will be given fifteen (15) days from date of notification in which to appeal the action.

 a. payment of dues is not received by March 1st

-b. payment for lunches, conferences, etc. is not received in a timely manner
+b. payment for lunches, conferences, etc. is not received within 30 calendar days of the event

 A suspended member shall lose all rights and privileges.

-A member shall be reinstated if dues are paid in full prior to the end of the fiscal year.
+A member shall be reinstated if all payments and fees are paid in full prior to the end of the fiscal year.

 Section 5 - Membership Termination

-A membership is terminated when requested by the member in writing to the secretary with no further action or as in Section 4 a.
+A membership is terminated when requested by the member in writing to the Association with no further obligation.

 a.
 Association meetings shall be held monthly, except for the months of June, July and August, which shall be left to the discretion of the Board.

-1. A quorum for the conduct of business at Association meetings shall consist of at least thirty-five percent (35%) of all Regular Members in good standing.
+1. A quorum for the conduct of business at Association meetings shall consist of at least twenty-five percent (25%) of all Regular Members in good standing.

-2. Association meeting notices shall be sent to the membership or posted to the MISA web site at least ten (10) days prior to the meeting.
+2. Association meeting notices shall be sent to the membership or posted to the MISA web site at least seven (7) days prior to the meeting.

 b.
 The Annual Meeting shall be the December monthly meeting.